 Pre-licensure programs are designed for students to complete requirements to obtain eligibility for initial licensure as a Licensed Practical Nurse or a Registered Nurse.
 This includes practical nursing programs, associate degree programs, and bachelor programs for RNs.
-It also includes initial licensure for graduate-entry programs and those with a previous degree in another field.
+It includes those who obtain a nursing degree through a graduate program before applying for initial licensure.
 These programs do not include any post-licensure students.

 The number of pre-licensure programs has remained relatively the same, with 55 programs in 2014 and 55 programs in 2020.
 There are two fewer PN programs and a gain of two BSN programs from 2014 to 2020.
-There is variance in the number of programs across the years due to annual survey changes in how the program data is collected and those programs that completed the survey.
+There is variance in the number of programs across the years due to annual survey changes in how the program data is collected and how programs completed the survey.

 Table 1.
-WA Pre-licensure Programs 2014 - 2020
+WA Pre-licensure Programs 2014-2020